-2.2 The 1980s consumer boom : easier credit versus supply side optimism
+2.2 The 1980s consumer boom: easier credit versus supply side optimism

-Many of these general issues can be crystallised in the debate about the causes of the UK 1980s saving collapse and its subsequent reversal, a literature sparked by the interchange between Muellbauer and Murphy (1990) - whose central thesis was that financial liberalisation had, for the first time, allowed house owners to use housing wealth as collateral for loans for more general consumption spending, thereby relaxing previous credit constraints - and King (1990) and Pagano (1990), who instead took the view that increasing confidence in a "Thatcher miracle", and consequent belief in a sustainably higher rate of productivity growth, had led to a sharp upward revision in estimates of permanent income.
-Although this interchange took place before the reversal of saving behaviour of the early 1990's was fully apparent, the competing explanations for reversal follow from the above: either (a) the end of a onetime adjustment plus the consequences of falling prices of housing and other assets as the UK experienced the chill wind of high real interest rates in the 1990s ; or (b) increasing awareness that many of the Thatcher improvements to productivity were more likely to be once-for-all increases in levels, caused e.g. by greater discipline, than sustainable increases in rates of growth, for which e.g. more investment in human and physical capital was likely to have been necessary (see e.g. Crafts, 1991).
+Many of these general issues can be crystallised in the debate about the causes of the UK 1980s saving collapse and its subsequent reversal, a literature sparked by the interchange between Muellbauer and Murphy (1990) - whose central thesis was that financial liberalisation had, for the first time, allowed house owners to use housing wealth as collateral for loans for more general consumption spending, thereby relaxing previous credit constraints - and King (1990) and Pagano (1990), who instead took the view that increasing confidence in a "Thatcher miracle", and consequent belief in a sustainably higher rate of productivity growth, had led to a sharp upward revision in estimates of permanent income (for a summary of the debate on the impact of UK savings see table 2.0).
+Although this interchange took place before the reversal of saving behaviour of the early 1990's was fully apparent, the competing explanations for reversal follow from the above: either (a) the end of a one-time adjustment plus the consequences of falling prices of housing and other assets as the UK experienced the chill wind of high real interest rates in the 1990s 6; or (b) increasing awareness that many of the Thatcher improvements to productivity were more likely to be once-for-all increases in levels, caused e.g. by greater discipline, than sustainable increases in rates of growth, for which e.g. more investment in human and physical capital was likely to have been necessary (see e.g. Crafts, 1991).